-What products should you avoid, especially if you are scaling?
-We’ll go through the details of what you should consider and what you should avoid.
+What products should you avoid when scaling a dropshipping store?
+We’ll go through the details of what you should consider and what to avoid when evaluating products.

 There are a lot of different perspectives to consider when choosing a product for your dropshipping business.
 However, something that we have seen that is often overlooked is considering the logistics of moving any given product.
 Let’s take a look at what it means to consider shipping and the supply chain of a potential product.